NicoleA89/Sparkify_Project/README.md

 ### Project Files
 The Repository contains this README.md and a folder called Applications, which contains:

-- Jupyter Notebook called Sparkify.ipynb (contains analysis, including cleaning, feature engineering, modeling and improvements)
+- Sparkify.ipynb - Jupyter Notebook that contains analysis, exploring and cleaning data, feature engineering, modeling and improvements
-- html version of the Notebook called Sparkify.html
+- Sparkify.html - html version of the Notebook

 ### Project Results
 I copared the results of three different Machine Learning techniques: Logistic Regression and Gradient Boosted Trees Classifier and the Random Forest Classifier.
 The f1-scores are as followed: